 Premature Ejaculation (also abbreviated PE) is a sexual disorder that impacts 30-40% of men between 18 and 59.
-Patients are often reticent about their condition, and many physicians do not know about effective treatments.
+Patients are often reticent about their condition, and many physicians do not know effective treatments.
 As a result, patients may remain untreated, being misdiagnosed or mistreated.
-In most of these situations, patients may develop depression and other related diseases.
+Patients may develop depression and other related diseases in most situations.

 The cause of PE is unknown.
 However, little data support the biological and psychological hypotheses, including anxiety and penile hypersensitivity.
 Therefore, we only can identify risk factors like:

-Premature Ejaculation Diagnostic Tool (PEDT) is a questionnaire that helps to identify men who have premature Ejaculation.
+Premature Ejaculation Diagnostic Tool (PEDT) is a questionnaire that helps identify men with premature Ejaculation.

 The ‘squeeze’ method is similar, but the patient or his partner puts manual pressure on the glans just before reaching the orgasm until he loses his urge.